 Police boards act as a buffer between political direction from government on the one hand and the operational control of police investigations by the Chief of Police on the other.
-Under the Ontario Police Services Act,19 for example, the boards, which are appointed jointly by the provincial government and the municipality for all municipal police forces, are responsible for policies for effective management of the police and can direct and monitor the performance of the Police Chief, although not with respect to "specific operational decisions" or with respect to the "day-to-day operation of the police force".20
+Under the Ontario Police Services Act, for example, the boards, which are appointed jointly by the provincial government and the municipality for all municipal police forces, are responsible for policies for effective management of the police and can direct and monitor the performance of the Police Chief, although not with respect to "specific operational decisions" or with respect to the "day-to-day operation of the police force".

-Complaints Commissioner" [insert cite] Criminal Law Q. 115.
-See also Brief prepared by the CCLA for the Attorney General for Ontario, on "Proposed Amendments to the Police Civil Complaint System" (January 28, 2004).
+28, 2004).
 See also Dianne Martin's contribution to this symposium, "Legal Sites of Executive-Police Relations: Core Principles in a Canadian Context".